wso2/docs-is/en/docs/learn/enabling-notifications-for-user-operations.md

 send to the external endpoint.
 The following instructions provide information on how to send an email when a user operation takes place.

-1. Enable axis2 email transport sender by uncommenting the relevant section in the
+1. Enable axis2 email transport sender by addig your SMTP provider values to `deployment.toml` as the following example.
-    `           <PRODUCT_HOME>/repository/conf/axis2/axis2.xml          `
-    file and add your SMTP provider values to it.
-The following is an example of the uncommented
-    `           MailTransportSender          ` .

     -   **mail.smtp.from** - The mail address from where you want to send the notification.
 It can be any working mail address.